merchantprotocol/protocol/README.md

   -v|vv|vvv, --verbose  Increase the verbosity of messages: 1 for normal output, 2 for more verbose output and 3 for debug

 Available commands:
-  help                    Display help for a command init                    Creates the protocol.json file list                    List commands start                   Starts a node so that the repo and docker image stay up to date and are running stop                    Stops running slave modes docker docker:build            Builds the docker image from source docker:compose          Run docker compose on the repository to boot up any container docker:compose:down     shuts down docker docker:compose:rebuild  Pulls down a new copy and rebuilds the image docker:pull             Docker pull and update an image docker:push             Pushes the docker image to the remote repository git git:pull                Pull from github and update the local repo key key:generate            Generate an openssl key repo git:slave              Continuous deployment keeps the local repo updated with the remote changes git:slave:stop         Stops the slave mode when its running
+  exec                    Enters the container help                    Display help for a command init                    Creates the protocol.json file list                    List commands restart                 Used within a crontab to restart a node start                   Starts a node so that the repo and docker image stay up to date and are running stop                    Stops running slave modes config config:cp               Copy a file into the configurations repo. config:env              Set the global environment for the server config:init             Initialize the configuration repository config:link             Create symlinks for the configurations into the application dir config:mv               Move a file into the config repo, delete it from the app repo and create a symlink back. config:new              Create a new environment config:refresh          Clears all links and rebuilds them config:save             Saves the current environment to the remote config:slave            Keep the config repo updated with the remote changes config:slave:stop       Stops the config repo slave mode when its running config:switch           Switch to a different environment config:unlink           Remove symlinks for the configurations in the application dir docker docker:build            Builds the docker image from source docker:compose          Run docker compose on the repository to boot up any container docker:compose:down     shuts down docker docker:compose:rebuild  Pulls down a new copy and rebuilds the image docker:logs             Show the docker container logs docker:pull             Docker pull and update an image docker:push             Pushes the docker image to the remote repository git git:pull                Pull from github and update the local repo git:slave               Continuous deployment keeps the local repo updated with the remote changes git:slave:stop          Stops the slave mode when its running key key:generate            Generate an openssl key nginx nginx:logs              Show the nginx logs within the container

 ```